AntonMoustache/handbooks/developers-handbook.md

 you have the freedom to stop working and focus on your survival.
-We highly recommend the [Zombie Survival Guide](http://www.amazon.com/Zombie-Survival-Guide-Max-Brooks-ebook/dp/B003WE9WRI/ref=sr_1_1?ie=UTF8&qid=1416475767&sr=8-1&keywords=zombie+survival+guide), get the hardcover, your Kindle's not gonna last long without electricity.
+We highly recommend the [Zombie Survival Guide](http://www.amazon.com/Zombie-Survival-Guide-Max-Brooks-ebook/dp/B003WE9WRI/ref=sr_1_1?ie=UTF8&qid=1416475767&sr=8-1&keywords=zombie+survival+guide), get the hardcover, your Kindle’s not gonna last long without electricity.